Breaking the Capacity Bottleneck in Model-Heterogeneous Federated Learning via Gradual Model Restoration: Experiment

 \section{Experiment}

-\textbf{Datasets and Tasks.} We evaluate FedGMR on three datasets that span small, medium, and large neural architectures, enabling a comprehensive assessment across different model capacities: (1) a Conv-2 network on FEMNIST \citep{caldas2018leaf}, (2) a VGG-11 network \citep{simonyan2014very} on CIFAR-10 \citep{krizhevsky2009learning}, and (3) a ResNet-18 network \citep{he2016deep} on ImageNet-100 \citep{jiang2022fedmp}.
-For the Non-IID setting, FEMNIST follows the LEAF partitioning protocol \citep{caldas2018leaf}; CIFAR-10 and ImageNet-100 use Dirichlet label partitioning with concentration parameter $\alpha=0.6$.
+\textbf{Datasets and Tasks.} We evaluate FedGMR on four benchmark tasks that span small, medium, and large neural architectures, enabling a comprehensive assessment across different model capacities: (1) a Conv-2 network on FEMNIST \cite{caldas2018leaf}, (2) a VGG-11 network \cite{simonyan2014very} on CIFAR-10 \cite{krizhevsky2009learning}, and (3) a ResNet-18 network \cite{he2016deep} on ImageNet-100 \cite{jiang2022fedmp}.
+(4) a Transformer language model on StackOverflow \cite{bonawitz2019towards} For the Non-IID setting, FEMNIST follows the LEAF partitioning protocol \cite{caldas2018leaf}; for StackOverflow, we use a user-wise split; CIFAR-10 and ImageNet-100 use Dirichlet label partitioning with concentration parameter $\alpha=0.6$.
 We simulate a federated environment with one server and ten clients whose communication bandwidths vary, thereby inducing High, Medium, and Low degrees of system heterogeneity depending on the number of BCCs.
-Full implementation details are provided in Appendix~\ref{experiemnt_settings}.
+Details are provided in Appendix~\ref{experiemnt_settings}.